 On May 2, 2019, Valmet announced that it has completed the acquisition of J&L Fiber Services Inc., a manufacturer and provider of refiner segments to the pulp, paper and fiberboard industry.
-The company is located in Wisconsin, U.S. The enterprise value of the acquisition was approximately EUR 51 million on a cash and debt free basis subject to ordinary post-closing adjustments.
+The company is located in Wisconsin, U.S. The final purchase price for the transaction was approximately EUR 51 million.
 J&L Fiber Services manufactures and supplies low-consistency refiner segments that are important wear parts used in pulp and paper production, complementing Valmet's offering in refiner segments.
 It also supplies high-consistency refiner segments that are used in thermomechanical pulping and medium density fiberboard (MDF) refining.
 In the twelve months preceding the completion of the acquisition, the company had net sales of approximately EUR 30 million with an EBITA margin of around 15 percent.
 The acquired operations employ about 100 people, most of whom are located in Wisconsin, U.S. J&L Fiber Services operates globally through a sales representative and distribution network.
 Over 75 percent of its sales goes to North America.
 The acquired business became a part of Valmet's Services business line, as Waukesha Service Center.